HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Given this continued dominance of images as the LCP element, it becomes relevant to look at the image formats in use, as it directly affects the resource load duration phase of LCP.
-While the [2024 chapter](https://almanac.httparchive.org/en/2024/performance#lcp-sub-parts) showed this phase has less optimization potential than others, image format efficiency still contributes to overall performance.

 Modern formats like WebP and AVIF offer better compression than legacy formats, meaning smaller file sizes and faster transfers.
 However, we see that legacy JPG and PNG are still highly used (JPG accounting for 57% of LCP images and PNG at 26%).
-There are some encouraging signs though– JPG usage has [decreased by 4%](https://docs.google.com/spreadsheets/d/15038wEIoqY53Y_kR8U6QWM-PBO31ZySQGi147ABTNBc/edit?gid=240287365#gid=240287365) since 2024 while WebP has increased by 4%.
+There are some encouraging signs though, such as JPG usage has [decreased by 4%](https://docs.google.com/spreadsheets/d/15038wEIoqY53Y_kR8U6QWM-PBO31ZySQGi147ABTNBc/edit?gid=240287365#gid=240287365) since 2024 while WebP has increased by 4%.
 With PNG and other formats being the same as their 2024 percentages (aside from AVIF reaching 0.7%), it looks like web pages are moving from JPG to WebP, albeit slowly.

 This slow adoption may reflect the cost of migrating existing image pipelines and content libraries, even as modern formats have broad support.

 #### Cross Hosted LCP Images

 The origin of an LCP image affects how quickly the browser can begin downloading it, impacting the resource load delay phase.
 When an image is hosted on the same domain as the page, the browser can reuse the existing connection.
-Cross-origin images may incur additional connection setup (DNS/TCP/TLS), especially when the origin isn’t already connected, increasing the time before the download can start.
+Cross-origin images may incur additional connection setup (DNS/TCP/TLS), especially when the origin isn't already connected, increasing the time before the download can start.

 {{ figure_markup(
   image="cross-hosted-lcp-images-2025.png",